Category: Note-taking apps

 Apple Notes

-Obsidian fails first because the setup cost outweighs the semester length.
+Obsidian fails first because it breaks when the setup cost outweighs the semester length.

 Verdict